isovector/hs2/GOALS.md

    customers.
 2. Start with tooling-support in mind.
 The MVP should launch with a language-server with equivalent features to HIE.
+## Productive
+1. Target fast compilation times.
+Full project builds should be no slower than GHC in the worst case, but we aim to do significantly better.
+2. Feedback from the compiler during development should be quick and responsive.
+You should be able to know that you've introduced an error quickly, and that you've resolved an error quickly.

 ## Modular, Composable and Hackable